Abaxial/look_out_below/README.md

 # Area of Expertise (Game 1)<a name="game1"></a>

+### May 29th, 2015

+* Really exercising the beginnings of node now.
+Converting my javascript written thus far into a node module(s) to be accessed in that manner.
+* Hopefully not going the wrong way down a one way street.
+* Going the wrong way down a one way street.
+Of course.
+Node is server side and has no concept of DOM... and in this case shouldn't.
+* Need to segment my code such that Player, perhaps, is a module on the server side which client-side code interacts with to store game state, etc.  Game, even, can be a module, but the actual magic of drawing the game, the game runner, needs to happen on the client side.
+There will, for example, be two players talking with each other across the web playing this game.
+* Time to dig in again.
+Refactor again.
+It's okay.

 ### May 28th, 2015

 * After some deliberation and conversation, Mocha with Chai and potentially eventually Sinon is the way I'm going.
 * Converting index to jade template for use with Node.
+* Arrange filestructure.
+Assets folder creation.

 ### May 27th, 2015